IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 ### [SAFA Society](https://pages.razorpay.com/Covid19Relief)
 The initiative is providing basic ration and hygiene supply kits to those in dire need.
 Daily wagers, migrant workers, street children, single parents and beggars are worst hit due to the lockdown.

-- City/States Covered: Hyderabad
+- City/States Covered: Hyderabad, North karnataka, Bangalore, Chennai
 - Min Payment Accepted: 500
 - Payment Modes Available: Card, Net Banking, UPI
 - 80G Eligible: Yes

 ### [Venkat Iyer (Personal Campaign)](https://milaap.org/fundraisers/support-venkat-iyer)
 As the crisis grows, the people most affected by it will be those living in India’s unorganised sector of the Indian economy.
-It is here that we can all extend our help to such affected persons in turn help their families by providing food and medicine.
+It is here that we can all extend our help to such affected persons in turn help their families by providing food and medicine., starting with a pilot in Delhi

 - City/States Covered: Delhi, Agra, Lucknow, Kanpur, Varanasi, Bangalore, Mumbai, Surat and Malegaon
 - Min Payment Accepted: NA